gohugoio/hugo/docs/content/taxonomies/overview.md

 demonstrate relationships in a variety of logical ways.

 The default taxonomies for Hugo are tags and categories.
-These taxonomies are  common to many websites systems (Wordpress, Drupal, Jekyll).
-Unlike all of those Systems, Hugo makes it trivial to customize the taxonomies you will be using for your site however you wish.
+These taxonomies are common to many website systems (WordPress, Drupal, Jekyll).
+Unlike all of those systems, Hugo makes it trivial to customize the taxonomies you will be using for your site however you wish.
 Another good use for taxonomies is to group a set of posts into a series.
 Other common uses would include categories, tags, groups, series and many